larrychevres/casse-tete/dozer-scala-bean-mapping/README.md

-# HashMap to Bean Mapping with Dozer in Scala
+# Map to Bean Mapping with Dozer in Scala

 ## Introduction
 "Dozer is a Java Bean to Java Bean mapper that recursively copies data from one object to another." - http://dozer.sourceforge.net